ni/niveristand-python/docs/restrictions.rst

         double_var.value = 5 << 3.0
         double_var.value = 5 << double_var.value

-- The right hand side of an arithmetic shift operation is not allowed to be a negative number.
-As an alternative the opposite operation with positive value can be used.
+- You cannot use a negative number to the right of an arithmetic shift operation.
+As an alternative, use the opposite operation with a positive value.

     .. code-block:: python